forte-music/web/CONTRIBUTING.md

 ## CSS

 For the most part, CSS is written using [styled-components].
 Currently, they are scattered near the presentational components they are used in, in `src/components/styled` and in `src/components`.
-Going forward, mixins should be placed in `src/styled-mixins`, shared styled components in `src/components/styled` and unshared styled components, near where they are used.
+Going forward, mixins should be placed in `src/styled-mixins`, shared styled components in `src/components/styled`, and unshared styled components, near where they are used.

 Avoid using theming unless needed.
-They add un-needed complexity for most use cases.
+It adds un-needed complexity for most use cases.
 If you are using the same component with slightly different styles in two different places, then use themeing.

 ## Redux
 The [render-props] pattern is used to decouple data providing components with components consuming data.
 We use a wrapper around `connect` (a Higher Order Component from `react-redux`) to use the render props pattern with redux.
 This wrapper is called `createReduxComponent` and can be found in `src/redux/render.tsx`.